-The fixed portion of the schedule shows the continuation of the G0 backward-angle program.
-The schedule starts with a completion of the 362 MeV phase of G0, E06-008 (Beck), followed by the extension at 687 MeV (E04-115) which will run until late March.
-The Hall will then be reconfigured to facilitate HMS experiments, starting with a merged program of L/T separations of elastic electron-proton scattering, E05-017 (Arrington), and of resonance region measurements for both deuterium, E06-009 (Christy, Keppel) and heavier nuclei, E04-001 (Bodek, Keppel).
-The latter is a continuation of experiments with phase-I already completed, in close collaboration with the neutrino community.
+Since the release of the last schedule, a merged program of L/T separations of elastic electron-proton scattering, E05-017 (Arrington), and of resonance region measurements for both deuterium, E06-009 (Christy, Keppel) and heavier nuclei, E04-001 (Bodek, Keppel) was completed on July 12th.
+E04-001 is a continuation of experiments with phase-I already completed, in close collaboration with the neutrino community.

-After the HMS experiments, the Hall will be reconfigured to install the newly-constructed "BigCal" large EM calorimeter and the new Focal Plane Polarimeter for HMS, to prepare for the polarization-transfer program of elastic electron-proton scattering experiments: E04-108 (Brash, Jones, Perdrisat, Punjabi) and E04-019 (Gilman, Pentchev, Perdrisat, Suleiman).
-The tentative portion of the schedule shows these experiments starting in August.
-These experiments will continue into early 2008.
+At present, the Hall is being reconfigured for the "GeP" experiments.
+The newlyconstructed "BigCal" large EM calorimeter and the new Focal Plane Polarimeter for HMS will be installed to prepare for the polarization-transfer program of elastic electronproton scattering experiments: E04-108 (Brash, Jones, Perdrisat, Punjabi) and E04-019 (Gilman, Pentchev, Perdrisat, Suleiman).
+These experiments will start in October and continue into 2008.